LDTchara/KernelExtensions/README.md

 **KernelExtensions** is a Hacknet mod using the **Pathfinder API**, designed to extend hardcoded mechanics in the game, such as:

-- Custom trial programs (like the original KaguyaTrial)
+- Parameters for custom trial programs (like the original KaguyaTrial.exe), including actions to execute at runtime, music to play, etc.
-- Custom Porthack heart nodes
+- Custom Porthack heart daemon

 More hardcoded features that require dynamic configuration will be supported in the future.